 For many couples, no matter how much they love each other and want to spend time together, sharing a bedroom can be difficult and stressful to balance.
 Your partner could be the reason you aren't getting enough sleep at night, which can lead to sleep deprivation, mood swings, and many other health issues in the long term.

-Different sleep schedules certainly can cause problems.
+Couple sleeping together with different schedules certainly can have problems.
 As an example, one partner can feel annoyed that they aren't spending enough time together at night because their partner goes to bed earlier than them, or one partner wants to watch one more episode of FRIENDS while the other is attempting to get some sleep.

 In this blog, we’ll share some tips on how you can manage when your partner has a different sleep schedule than yours.